Portneuf River (Capitale-Nationale)

-Some infrastructures have been erected in this hydrographic slope notably mills (saw and flour) and shipyards (in the lower zone).
-Two disused dams are listed in the municipalities of Portneuf and Notre-Dame-de-Portneuf.

-A quay of one km in length, was built on the Saint-Laurent river during the years 1956 to 1958 by the city of Portneuf west of the mouth of the Portneuf river.
-This Portneuf wharf points southeast toward Pointe-Platon (Lotbinière Regional County Municipality), located on the south shore of the St. Lawrence River.
-This quay is a gathering place for local festivities.

 Toponymy

 The name of this river is linked to the seigniory of Portneuf which it crosses before flowing into the Saint Lawrence river.
 Although this seigniory was allotted in 1636, the act of the concession was confirmed in 1647.

 The toponym "Rivière Portneuf" was formalized on December 5, 1968, at the Place Names Bank of the Commission de toponymie du Québec.